tournesol-app/tournesol/README.md

 ## Structure of the repository

-- [data-visualization](./data-visualization) contains tools to analyse Tournesol data
+- [data-visualization](./data-visualization) contains a Streamlit app to visualize the Tournesol public data
 - [docs](./docs) contains different kinds of documentations related to the project
 - [dev-env](./dev-env) contains the info to create the Tournesol development